-Note: The consistency of salves can easily be adjusted depending on your preferences.
+Pro tip: The consistency of salves can easily be adjusted depending on your preferences.
 Use less beeswax for a softer salve and more beeswax if you’d like a firmer salve.
 You can test the consistency by placing a spoon in the freezer before making your salve.
-When the beeswax melts, pour a little salve onto one of the cold spoons and place it back into the freezer for 1-2 minutes.
+When the beeswax melts, pour a little salve onto one of the cold spoons and place it back into the freezer for 1 to 2 minutes.
 This will simulate what the final consistency will be like.
 Once cooled, you can make adjustments by adding more oil (for a softer salve) or more beeswax (for a firmer salve).

 You can make a salve with a single herb or multiple herbs, depending on your needs.
 It’s useful to make a variety of herbal-infused oils so that you can easily craft a salve whenever you need it!

-As a supplier of herbs, we're forbidden from providing information about the specific uses of herbs in remedies, however, there are many wonderful books in our shop that can help!
+As a supplier of herbs, we're unable to provide information about the specific uses of herbs in remedies, however, there are many wonderful books in our shop that can help!
 Some of our favorites include: Maria Noël Groves's Body Into Balance, Rosemary Gladstar's Herbs for Common Ailments and Mrs. Grieve's A Modern Herbal, and Thomas Easley & Steven Horne's A Modern Herbal Dispensatory.